 “I’m Not That Girl” happens in the very first act, which is sung by Elphaba.
 It is a heartbreaking and insightful song about unrequited love and it took me quite a while to know the song is heartbreaking.
 I first saw Wicked in 2006 and I always knew that “I’m Not That Girl” was a sad song.
 Even the third viewing, which was in 2013 during the month of February, I still didn’t pick up on it.
 By that point, I already knew heartbreak was part of the musical world thanks to seeing the Les Mis movie the year before in December.
 But I didn’t actually accept or even grasp the emotion until March of 2013.

-Sometime around midway in 2013 or sometime during 2014, I made a connection between “On My Own” and “I’m Not That Girl”.
+Sometime around 2014 and 2015, I made a connection between “On My Own” and “I’m Not That Girl”.
 I knew that “On My Own” was a very strong and heartbreaking unrequited love song and realized that “I’m Not That Girl” is also about unrequited love and knew that Elphaba’s unrequited love for Fiyero was not quite as strong as Eponine’s love for Marius.
 But either way the two songs are unrequited love songs, which makes both heartbreaking songs.

 This is the irony of “I’m Not That Girl”.
 In the scene previously, Elphaba just found out that she loves Fiyero.
 She noticed a scared lion cub in a cage during class and cast a spell on the class, which didn’t affect Fiyero.
 They both ran into the woods to free the cub and in that moment, she realized she loves him.
 It appears as if Elphaba will always have unrequited love for Fiyero and the song is moderately heartbreaking.
 There is actually no way of knowing how long Elphaba has been in love with Fiyero.
 The last time I saw Wicked, I began to wonder if Fiyero had a crush on Elphaba without even realizing it.
 The big fat irony comes from a plot twist in the second act.